-Wasatch Crest strongly believes individual recovery success depends on deploying mindfulness in tandem with evidenced-based therapeutic modalities.
+Wasatch Crest offers mindfulness therapy in Heber, UT because our team strongly believes individual recovery success depends on deploying mindfulness in tandem with evidence-based therapeutic modalities.
 In addition to our passion for studying the human condition we have both professionally witnessed and personally experienced the benefits of mindfulness therapy and practices.
 We know that mindfulness exercises the mind like a muscle.

 A few of the ways you will be able to learn, practice, and use your mindfulness skills are: